dulalsaurab/dulalsaurab.github.io/_posts/2025-02-22-serendipity.md

 What the hell?
 It was 4:30 PM, and everyone had probably left since it was Friday.

 All my efforts, the rush, the fight, the tension—it all seemed in vain.
 I couldn’t reserve my seat.
 I was devastated again.
 That’s when a thought hit me: “If something can go wrong, it will go wrong.”
 I don’t remember who said it back then, but it jolted through my mind.
 I sat down on a wooden chair in front of the administrative room, completely alone.
 Nobody was around.
 I could cry.
-In fact, I did.
+I did.
 This time, the tears weren’t of joy, but of despair and loss.

 A few minutes passed, and then I heard footsteps coming from the restroom.
 And that’s when I saw the MAM coming out.
 She looked at me and said,

 "Hait bhai, kasto dhila garya bhanya, yetro ber lagaune ho?
 Ma ta jhandai niski sakya theya, dhanna aaye chau.” ( Hey brother, why are you so late, taking so much time?
 I was about to leave, but I’m glad you came).

 It was as if the universe had conspired for me.
-In that moment, I thought of Paulo Coelho’s "The Alchemist": “When you want something, all the universe conspires in helping you to achieve it.”
+At that moment, I thought of Paulo Coelho’s "The Alchemist": “When you want something, all the universe conspires in helping you to achieve it.”
 Deposit at Advance College, The cricket match, Kabindra Gautam, the secondary list, that MAM, Prashant Sir—all of these were part of the universe's plan to help me.

 That day became the best day of my life.
 I was on cloud nine—ecstatic.
 I wish my family could have seen my face.
 Anyone who saw me that day must have known—I had hit the jackpot.
 Finally, I got admitted to Computer Science, Batch of 2010 (067).
 That’s why my roll number was 48, despite some being alphabetically before me.

-A fork in my universe, a fork that made me get in Computer Science.
+A fork in my universe, a fork that made me get into Computer Science.